monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 Outputs:

+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.
 * *earliest_height* - unsigned int; Block height at which hard fork would be enabled if voted in.
 * *enabled* - boolean; Tells if hard fork is enforced.
 * *state* - unsigned int; Current hard fork state: 0 (There is likely a hard fork), 1 (An update is needed to fork properly), or 2 (Everything looks good).
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *threshold* - unsigned int; Minimum percent of votes to trigger hard fork.
 Default is 80.
+* *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
+Otherwise, empty.
+* *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)
 * *version* - unsigned int; The major block version for the fork.
 * *votes* - unsigned int; Number of votes towards hard fork.
 * *voting* - unsigned int; Hard fork voting status.